marcusoftnet/marcusoftnet.github.io/_posts/2016-06-17-claudia-bot-builder.md

 To be honest it will ask you about your Client ID, Client Secret and a homepage url too.
 I do not really understand that, but think that it doesn't matter much for our integration.
 That's needed when you create a Slack application, which we don't have to for our little integration.
 Looking forward to be enlightened by astute readers in the common.

+**[UPDATED]**
+Ok - I now really understand that...
+The Client ID and Secret is indeed needed only if you create a proper Slack application that can be installed into any team.
+If you're just going to use it in your own team just answer anything to those questions.

+Better yet... use [Claudia Bot Builder](https://www.npmjs.com/package/claudia-bot-builder) version 1.1.0 and you have different configuration options for the two different types of applications.

+`claudia update --configure-slack-slash-command` for slash-commands for only your team (that's what this article is about.).
+And use `claudia update --configure-slack-slash-app` for Slack applications.

 ## Test!

 Once all of that is done you can now go to the Slack group for which you installed the command and run your beauty.